l33tdaima/l33tdaima/p129m/README.md

 # 129. Sum Root to Leaf Numbers (Medium)

-Given a binary tree containing digits from 0-9 only, each root-to-leaf path could represent a number.
+You are given the `root` of a binary tree containing digits from `0` to `9` only.

+Each root-to-leaf path in the tree represents a number.

-An example is the root-to-leaf path 1->2->3 which represents the number 123.
+For example, the root-to-leaf path `1 -> 2 -> 3` represents the number `123`.

-Find the total sum of all root-to-leaf numbers.
+Return _the total sum of all root-to-leaf_ numbers.
+Test cases are generated so that the answer will fit in a `32-bit` integer.

-Note: A leaf is a node with no children.
+A _leaf_ node is a node with no children.

 ### Example:

 ```
 Input: [1,2,3]
     1